saviogl/saviogl.github.io/about.md

 After working at Accenture for five years and with the rise of mobile development and more complex web applications I got involved with the startup world and decided co-found two technology companies: [Brick](http://www.bricksoftwares.com) - a company that helps other business expand their operations via mobile applications, and Cient - a web based marketplace for online live classes.
 During this entire entrepreneurial journey I was always in charge of back end development, and server infrastructure.

-Feeling the need to face new challenges and explore the latest technologies in the area I joined Comunidade de Práticas.
+Feeling the need to face new challenges and explore the latest technologies in the area I joined the Brazilian Ministry of Health.

 If you would like to get in touch, feel free to send me an [email](mailto:{{ site.email }}).